SWC-OSG-Workshop/general/novice/DHTC/01-IntroGrid.md

 #!/bin/bash # Defines the shell environment.
 source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash
 module load R    # Loads the module
-Rscript  mcpi.R  # Executation of the R script
+Rscript  mcpi.R  # Execution of the R script
 ~~~

 Similar to the R tutorial, there are other tutorials available on OSG.
 The available